typhonjs-node-theme/typhonjs-theme/README.md

 # typhonjs-theme
-Provides a base theme implementation.
+Provides a base CSS theme implementation for usage with `typhonjs-theme-engine`.